RogueRope/SurvivalGuide/food.md

 If you want to help shaping the cooking crew or menu, let us know on support@roguerope.be.

-We will buy enough to provide for all participants, we will expect there will be
+We will buy enough to provide for all participants, we will expect there will be left, and hope all participants take some home as to not waste food.

 ![](.gitbook/assets/image%20%281%29.png)